encounter/ww/README.md

 Linux:
 ------
 - Install [ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages).
-- Install wine from your package manager.
+- For non-x86(_64) platforms: Install wine from your package manager.
-  - Faster alternative: [WiBo](https://github.com/decompals/WiBo), a minimal 32-bit Windows binary wrapper.
+  - For x86(_64), [WiBo](https://github.com/decompals/WiBo), a minimal 32-bit Windows binary wrapper, will be automatically downloaded and used.
-    Ensure the binary is in `PATH`.

 Building
 ========